-The Bluebird discovery is part of the Company's 100% owned Barkly Project which comprises two exploration licences located 40km east of Tennant Creek in the Northern Territory.
-The mineralisation intersected at Bluebird is typical of the high-grade copper-gold orebodies previously mined in the Tennant Creek Mineral Field, which produced over 5.5Moz of gold and over 700kt of copper from 1934 to 20052 (see Figure 4 below).
+The high-grade Bluebird copper-gold discovery is part of the Company's 100% owned Barkly Project which comprises two exploration licences located 40km east of Tennant Creek in the Northern Territory.
+The mineralisation intersected at Bluebird is typical of the high-grade copper-gold orebodies previously mined in the Tennant Creek Mineral Field, which produced over 5.5Moz of gold and over 700kt of copper from 1934 to 20054 (see Figure 6 below).

-Drilling to date at Bluebird has identified copper-gold mineralisation over an 800m strike length and now to over 400m depth.
+Drilling to date at Bluebird has identified copper-gold mineralisation over an 800m strike length and to a depth of more than 400m.
 The mineralisation is associated with intense hematite alteration and brecciation with malachite, native copper and visible gold in the upper parts of the zone, which transitions to primary sulphide mineralisation including chalcocite, bornite and chalcopyrite.